Floods inflict grievous blow on frail Balkan economies

 "We all lived off raspberries, and now it's all gone," said Elvir Cizmic from the Zeljezno Polje region in central Bosnia, where landslides left over 5,000 people homeless and destroyed raspberry fields.

-"We had an annual output of 3 million marka ($2.1 million) from raspberries," Cizmic said.
+"We had an annual output of 3 million markmarka ($2.1 million) from raspberries," Cizmic said.
 "I can't believe that in one hour I lost everything I had worked for my whole life."

 (Additional reporting by Zoran Radosavljevic in Zagreb and Gordana Katana in Banja Luka; Writing by Daria Sito-Sucic; Editing by Matt Robinson and Toby Chopra)